2020 Best Online Colleges for English Degrees

 There are no mandatory professional certifications or extra credentials writers, authors, or copy editors need to find employment.
 However, skills in desktop publishing, graphic design, and digital media can give job seekers an edge, as most writing today is done on a computer and published online.
 Individuals interested in editing positions will benefit from also possessing business skills, since many editors also manage business aspects of written publications.

 Online associate degrees in English give students the opportunity to develop improved English language communication skills.
 Programs teach students how to write grammatically correct sentences, build vocabularies, and read efficiently.
 Students also build competencies for improved academic writing.
 Prerequisites may include reading and writing.
 Programs require completion of 60 credits, which takes two years of full-time study.

 The associate degree curriculum emphasizes analytical skills, critical thinking, literary criticism, reading ability, and writing efficiency.
 Areas covered by the curriculum may include courses on American literature, British literature, business technical communications, college vocabulary development, composition, creative writing, developmental English, English for speakers of other languages, grammatical analysis of modern English, history of English language, literary forms and criticism, modern fiction, poetry, science fiction and fantasy, short story writing techniques, world literature, and writing journals and memoirs.

 Graduates acquire a wide range of skills for effective communication in their academic, personal, and professional lives.
 Associate degrees in English are good preparation for upper-division studies in literature and other studies within the humanities.
 Students also acquire a strong foundation for careers in business, journalism, law, and teaching, which all require critical thinking, persuasive writing, and professional communication skills.

-The Bachelor of Arts in English degree provides training in written and oral communication, literature, research, and critical thinking skills.
+The online Bachelor of Arts in English degree provides training in written and oral communication, literature, research, and critical thinking skills.
 These four-year programs also contain a significant array of courses in the general arts and sciences; students complete about 120 credit hours of coursework.
 Applicants need a high school diploma or GED in order to apply.